 NOTE: Every new experience you add to a page starts off as a copy of the existing design of the default experience.
 You can then manually make the desired modifications to it.

-5. To start editing an experience, click on its name and the following slideout will open.
+5. To start editing an experience, click on its name, and the slideout will open.

-6. When you have finished editing the experience to match your target audience, you can publish it by clicking on Publish Experience.
+6. When you have finished editing the experience to match your target audience, you can publish it by clicking on Publish Page.

 The experience will be published on the same URL of the main page, but using parameters.
 The added parameters are what will differentiate between which experience the visitor will see.